-Many people save money on health care by using a high-deductible insurance plan along with a health savings account (HSA) they receive from a company like Lively.
+Many people save money on health care by using a high-deductible health insurance plan along with a health savings account (HSA).
 You can save pretax dollars in an HSA and use it to pay for any expenses not covered by your health plan.
 For instance, you can use this money for your deductible, copayments, and any non-covered expenses, such as dental or vision care.

-This would be a good way to deal with an HSCM’s coverage limits – if it were legal.
+Saving into an HSA would be a good way to deal with an HSCM’s coverage limits if it were legal.
 However, you can only get an HSA if you’re covered by a qualified high-deductible health plan.
 HCSMs aren’t insurance, so you can’t use these two plans together.